When discussing social media marketing with potential clients, I often have to address some misconceptions they have about social media marketing.

 10. You’ll Never Beat Your Competitors at Social

-Social media marketing offers a level playing field to all participants.
+Social media marketing offers a level playing field for all participants.

 You must be very creative.
 And think outside the box.
 Creativity will make you leave your competitors in the dust as regards social media marketing.